tarwn/lessthandot-hugo/blogs/content/posts/2008-06-30-why-bother-with-architecture.md

 There are several methodologies to use for developing an architecture – personally I use TOGAF which is more for generalist Enterprise & Solutions Architecture development but the <acronym title="Architecture Development Methodology">ADM</acronym> can be applied in concept to designing most solutions/systems/applications.

-## So we do need to “do architecture” then?
+## So we do need to "do architecture" then?

 In short, Yes.
-But how you actually “do architecture” depends greatly on the context.
+But how you actually "do architecture" depends greatly on the context.
 There is a simple lesson here – architecture is all about simplifying and standardising the problem domain to provide an efficient, re-usable and consistent answer.
-The important difference between a formal “architect” and a “builder” is not of technical expertise, but of perspective, so don't assume that your most expert Java Programmer is naturally the architect to your solutions.
+The important difference between a formal "architect" and a "builder" is not of technical expertise, but of perspective, so don't assume that your most expert Java Programmer is naturally the architect to your solutions.
 This doesn't mean that an architect of all types shouldn't possess good technical abilities and experience.

 There is a nice [overview of the different types of Architects][2] at the Microsoft Architecture Journal (which is often surprisingly not MS biased) written by IASA Sweden, however this misses out the technical/infrastructure architect from their Roles diagram, which is a key architect in any IT implementation.
 Also, another article on the Architect Journal talks about [what an architect actually is][3], however is a little Software Architect focused.
 Both interesting reads, especially for non-architects to understand how to 'use' an architect (well, work with one effectively at least 😉 ).